paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/flagging/index.rst.txt

     *str*, *optional*

     Channels to flag.
-Given as "spectral window index:start channel ~ end channel", e.g. "\*:856~880MHz".
+Given as "spectral window index:start channel ~ end channel" e.g. "\*:856~880MHz".
 End channel not inclusive.

   **ensure_valid_selection**

     *bool*, *optional*

     Check whether the channel selection returns any data.
-If it does not, FLAGDATA is not executed, preventing the pipeline from crashing.
+If it does not FLAGDATA is not executed preventing the pipeline from crashing.
 This check only works with the following spw formats (multiple, comma-separated selections allowed), "\*:firstchan~lastchan"; "firstspw~lastspw:firstchan~lastchan"; "spw:firstchan~lastchan"; "firstchan~lastchan".
 Channels are assumed to be in frequency (Hz, kHz, MHz, GHz allowed; if no units are given it assumes Hz).